Freedom of Information Act

 If the County has questions about your request, please cooperate with County Staff's efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but the County may need to discuss your request with you to ensure that it understands what records you are seeking.

-To request records from the County, you may direct your request to J. Vaden Hunt, Esq. ("Hunt'), Pittsylvania County Attorney.
-He is the FOIA Officer for the following County entities:
+To request records from the County, you may direct your request to Arlene Worley, Pittsylvania County FOIA Officer.
+She is the FOIA Officer for the following County entities:

 - County Administration;